helenahagman/bay-lake-winery/README.md

 ### Features

-The website contains three main pages: start/about page, Personal Trainer page, Members page.
-All main pages are accessible from the navigation menu on the top of the page.
+The website contains three main pages: Start page, Product page and About page.
+The Product page is accessible through a 'Shop' button the the Start page and the About page is accessible from the navigation menu on the top of the page.

 #### EPIC | Landing page

-- Responsive navigation menu on the top of the page to be able to navigate to the three main pages.
+- Responsive navigation menu on the top of the page to be able to navigate to the other pages.
 The links to the pages are placed on the right side of the navigation bar, to the left a logo with the project name is placed.
 - In the footer, social media links to Facebook and Instagram are placed in the form of icons.

 #### EPIC | Start/about page